-In addition, another option when handling objections in selling is to overcome the objection to basically try to defuse or resolve the objection.
+In addition, another option when handling objections in selling is to overcome the objection by trying to defuse or resolve it.

 Redirecting the objection is a third option for handling objections in selling.
-This is not to give into the objection and not trying to resolve it.
-It is more in order to redirect the discussion into a new direction.
+This is not to give in to the objection and not try to resolve it.
+It is more in order to redirect the discussion in a new direction.
 Following is an example of that: